 Another take on the high / low outfit concept.
 What really dresses this up is the wool sport coat.
 Everything else is more casual.
 Good example of how one thing (in this case, a sport coat) can really elevate an outfit.

 If you’re intimidated by wearing sport coats casually, I like to think of them like just another jacket in my closet, instead of part of a suit.
 Wearing

 The quilted vest adds that additional layer of warmth (not to mention visual interest) which could potentially make you leave that coat at home.
 Of course, if it’s freezing outside, bring the coat anyway.

-Regarding colors: Notice the one bright pop of color, the mustard pants.
+Notice the one bright pop of color, the mustard pants.
 Every other piece grounds that color by remaining neutral, muted.
-The nice thing is, even up close, you can see subtle textures and shades of color that work well together.
+The nice thing is, even up close, you can see the shades of color that work well together.

-Regarding pattern: Subtle stripe on the jacket, quilted pattern on the vest, plaid shirt.
-Subtlety is key.
+When it comes to patterns, notice: Subtle stripe on the jacket, quilted pattern on the vest, muted, small scale plaid

 And then in the middle of it all, it’s broken up by that subtle injection of color from the blue and white stripes.
 Browns play really well with light blue.
 Keep that in mind.